tomomilove/tomomilove.github.io/index.md

 ---
 layout: front
-title: Tomomi Love
+title: 智美Love
 ---

 ## What's new

-- 私はジョーイーです。分かりません？ジョンとアンはたが互いにこうい好意をも持っている。
+- 2018 July: New URL!
+New look!

 - 2018 February 14: Added _Undertale_ review to [Reviews](/reviews) page!
 Added a new [Travel Diary](/travel) page!